kenlasko/k8s/NASCONFIG.md

 # Introduction
 This cluster makes heavy use of NAS resources for storing stateful files that play well with NFS.
 For workloads that don't work with NFS (such as SQLLite databases), Longhorn is used.

-This document helps define the configuration of storage used in this Kubernetes cluster
+This document helps define the configuration of storage used in this Kubernetes cluster.

 # Base Folders
-These are the base folders used for the cluster.
+These are the base folde/88888*rs used for the cluster.
 These are visible in the cluster as NFS shares.
 Actual location doesn't matter.
 * **appdata** - used for application storage
 * **backup** - used for backup data
 * **media** - used for media (movies/TV/music etc)